 Policy 5.7A.1.
 Keep one crosswind runway lit.
-Martin County shall ensure that one crosswind runway is kept lit.
+Martin County shall ensure that one crosswind runway at Witham Field is kept lit.

 Policy 5.7A.2.
 Coordinate surface transportation to ensure access.
-Martin County shall coordinate existing and proposed surface transportation to ensure adequate access to the airport.
+Martin County The Airport Director shall coordinate with Martin County and the FDOT to ensure adequate access to the airport is provided via the existing and proposed surface transportation network to ensure adequate access to the airport.

 Objective 5.7B.
-To ensure Witham Field Airport is developed as directed by Martin County, in accordance with the existing Airport Facilities and Layout Plan, the Regional Comprehensive Policy Plan, and the Continuing Florida Aviation System Planning Process and FAA Master Plan.
+To ensure Witham Field Airport is developed as directed by Martin County, in accordance with the existing Airport Facilities and Layout Plan, the Regional Comprehensive Policy Plan, and the Continuing Florida Aviation System Planning Process, and the FAA Master Plan.